Can training be a catalyst for driving inclusion and diversity in our organisations?

 - Charly Young, CEO of The Girls’ Network

-- Carmen Watson, Managing Director at Pertemps
+- Carmen Watson, Chair at Pertemps Recruitment Partnership

 Everyone should be able to realise and fulfil their potential.
 As employers, it’s our responsibility to learn about the diversity of thought and experiences that exist in our communities and societies.
 It is also our job to create inclusive, safe, fair workplaces and to empower diverse talent to build with us the successful organisations we strive for.